j-min/tf_tutorial_plus/RNN_seq2seq/Readme.md

 # Architecture Guidelines

-##### Separating your modules in right way can improve 'reproducibility' and 'readability' of your codes significantly.
+#### Separating your modules in right way can improve 'reproducibility' and 'readability' of your codes significantly.
-#### After you walkthrough my tutorials, I would suggest implementing your own models in separate files.
+#### After you walkthrough these tutorials, I would suggest implementing your own models in separate files.

-##### For example,
+#### For example,

 ```
 project_dir/